Skip to main content

 In the past few months, I have been developing as a part of my master thesis the ARM backend for the the PyPy JIT, in the arm-backend branch.
 Currently, it is still work in progress: all integer and object operations are working and the support for floating point is also under development.

-ARM processors are very widely used, beeing deployed in servers, some netbooks and mainly mobile devices such as phones and tablets.
+ARM processors are very widely used, being deployed in servers, some netbooks and mainly mobile devices such as phones and tablets.
 One of our goals is to be able to run PyPy on phones, specially on Android.
 Currently is not yet possible to translate and compile PyPy for Android automatically, but there has been some work on using Android's NDK to compile PyPy's generated C code.

 The JIT Backend targets the application profile of the ARMv7 instruction set architecture which is found for example in the Cortex-A8 processors used in many Android powered devices and in Apple's A4 processors built into the latest iOS devices.
 To develop and test the backend we are using a BeagleBoard-xM which has a 1 GHz ARM Cortex-A8 and 512 MB of RAM running the ARM port of Ubuntu 10.10.